Ayoub3115/Ayoub3115/README.md

 📈 My Academic and Professional Achievements

-	•	Currently in my final year of Biomedical Engineering.
+	•	Bachelor in  Biomedical Engineering.
 	•	Experience in research projects related to Deep Learning and Medical Image Processing.
 	•	Strong focus on the intersection of health and technology.